 1. The remaining 42% of Central Asian Uranium Company, LLC is owned as to 21% by each of MonAtom LLC ("MonAtom"), a Mongolian state owned company, and JSC Priargunsky Industrial Mining and Chemical Union ("Priargunsky"), a subsidiary of Atomredmetzoloto JSC ("ARMZ"), a Russian state owned company.
-Priargunsky was the operator of the Main Dornod Property from 1988 to 1995 when it was producing uranium ore for shipment to Russia.
-As discussed in greater detail below in this Annual Information Form, ARMZ has recently launched an unsolicited offer to acquire all of the issued and outstanding Common Shares of the Corporation by way of take-over bid.
+Priargunsky was the operator of the Main Dornod Property from 1988 to 1995 when it was excavating uranium ore for shipment to Russia.